AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/overview.md

 ![DNS servers](https://cdn.adguardvpn.com/content/kb/vpn/mac/dns_en.png)

 Here you can add a custom DNS server (or servers) in order not to rely on a DNS server provided by your ISP by default.
-We recommend adding AdGuard DNS, which not only encrypts your DNS traffic but also identifies requests to malicious sites and redirects them to a “blackhole”.
+We recommend adding AdGuard DNS, which not only encrypts your DNS traffic but also identifies requests to malicious websites and redirects them to a “blackhole”.

 ### Advanced settings